DFE/HIPOS/README.md

 Getting Started
 ---------------

 You need to do this only *once* for every new build environment you're setting up.
-If you have done this already just continue to [[Building and Debugging]].

 ### Prerequisites